GinaCastromonte/GDI-Hackathon/README.md

-# hack23
+# SODOTO - Share One, Do One, Teach One

+Welcome to SODOTO, a platform designed for learners to share, reinforce, and teach their knowledge with others.
+Whether you're here to learn, teach, or simply share your thoughts, SODOTO provides an interactive space for knowledge exchange.

+## Getting Started

-After cloning repo, run npm install in terminal.
+1. **Clone Repository:** After cloning the repository, navigate to the project directory in your terminal.

+2. **Install Dependencies:** Run `npm install` in your terminal to install the necessary dependencies.

-For the database, replace the mongoAtlasUri variable by the URI provided in Slack.
+3. **Database Configuration:** Replace the `mongoAtlasUri` variable with the URI provided in Slack for database connectivity.

-Run 'npm run dev' to view
-project in dev mode.
+4. **Run in Development Mode:** Execute `npm run dev` to start the project in development mode.

-# Pull Request Commands
+## Pull Request Workflow

+- Create your own branch and make commits for your changes.
-1. Create your own branch.
-Make commits.
-When ready to push,
+- When ready to push, follow these steps:
+    ```
-2. git checkout dev
+    git checkout dev
-3. git pull origin dev
+    git pull origin dev
-4. git checkout [yourbranch]
+    git checkout [yourbranch]
-5. git merge dev
+    git merge dev
-6. git push origin [yourbranch]
+    git push origin [yourbranch]
+    ```
-7. Create pull request from [yourbranch] to dev
+- Create a pull request from your branch to `dev`.
-8. Let a reviewer know you need PR approved.
+- Notify a reviewer for PR approval.

 ## How It Works

-### If you are here to learn…
+### For Learners

-Explore a world of knowledge by searching for your favorite topics on the home page.
-Discover intriguing subjects, and delve into comprehensive teaching demonstrations.
-Watch engaging videos or read through instructive content.
-Don't forget to actively participate—leave feedback or ask questions in the comments to enhance your learning experience.
+- Explore a world of knowledge by searching for your favorite topics on the home page.

-### If you are here to reinforce your own learning by teaching it to others...
+- Discover intriguing subjects and delve into comprehensive teaching demonstrations.
+- Watch engaging videos or read through instructive content.
+- Actively participate by leaving feedback or asking questions in the comments to enhance your learning experience.

+### For Teachers

-Take an active role in sharing your knowledge by clicking on "Create New Teaching Demonstration" from the home page.
-Easily add your content by uploading or linking a video or by crafting a blog-style text description.
-Be attentive to the community—anticipate questions and feedback in the comments section.
-Elevate the learning experience for everyone by providing thoughtful responses and fostering ongoing discussion.
+- Take an active role in sharing your knowledge by clicking on "Create New Teaching Demonstration" from the home page.
+- Easily add your content by uploading or linking a video or by crafting a blog-style text description.
+- Be attentive to the community—anticipate questions and feedback in the comments section.
+- Elevate the learning experience for everyone by providing thoughtful responses and fostering ongoing discussion.

+### For Sharers

+- Share your thoughts and exchange ideas with others in the comments section.
+- Engage in meaningful discussions to enrich the learning experience for all users.

+## Technologies Used

+- React
+- Bootstrap
+- Cloudinary
+- MongoDB
+- Multer
+- Sass
+- Express

+SODOTO was created during a GDI hackathon project where we had limited time to build this application.
+Here at SODOTO, we believe that true mastery of a subject comes with the ability to teach it to others.
+Join us in our mission to foster a community of lifelong learners and educators.

+Start exploring, learning, teaching, and sharing with SODOTO today!